Empowering underrepresented students in STEM through hands-on research

 • Harrisonburg, VA: James Madison University

-• Honolulu, Hawai'i: University of Hawai'i at Mānoa
+• Honolulu, HI: University of Hawai’i at Mānoa

 • Las Cruces, NM: Doña Ana Community College